jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 :Type: ``string|string[]``
 :Default: ``[]``

-A string or array of strings that will be added to the user-agent string passed to the HTTP handler.
+A string or array of strings that are added to the user-agent string passed to the HTTP handler.

 validate